 This is Elisabeth Antoine Crawford’s recipe for Butternut Squash Gnocchi from a delightful cookbook called The Flavors of Friuli.
-In this recipe you can substitute two cups of canned organic pumpkin for the Butternut squash if you wish, and if riccota affumicata is unavailable, you can also use riccota salata.
+If you wish, you can substitute two cups of canned organic pumpkin for the Butternut squash, and if riccota affumicata is unavailable, you can also use riccota salata.

 1 large butternut squash halved lengthwise

 1/2 cup (1 stick) butter

 1/2 cup grated ricotta affumicata or ricotta salata

 1. Preheat oven to 375°F. Place the squash halves on a baking sheet.
 Bake until tender, about 45–50 minutes.
 When the squash is cool enough to handle, remove and discard the seeds and membrane.
 Scoop out enough flesh to measure 2 cups.
 (Reserve any extra for another use.)
 Place in a medium bowl; mash well.
 Cool to room temperature.

 2. Stir the flour, salt, and egg into the mashed squash.

 3. Bring a large pot of lightly salted water to a boil over high heat.
 Working in batches, drop rounded teaspoonfuls of dough into the water, taking care not to overcrowd the pot.
 Cook until the gnocchi rise to the surface; remove them promptly with a slotted spoon.